East Anglian Traditional Music Trust

 For people attending the evening concert, the Museum's Osier Cafe will be offering a two-course, hot meal at 6.30pm.
 This costs £10.00 per head and must be pre-booked.
 The bar is open at this time too.
 There is indoor seating, or if it's fine, plenty of space to spread outside at picnic tables in the pretty gardens.
 Meals must be ordered and paid for before Friday 25th August.

-TMD tickets are not available on the day unless pre-ordered & paid for in advance.
+TMD tickets are not available on the day unless pre-ordered & paid for in advance (see below for on-the-day alternatives).

 Tickets give admission to all daytime events (space allowing) and free on-site parking for those coming by car.